Best Life Insurance for Frequent Travelers

 3. Travel-Specific Life Insurance Riders

-- Covers accidental death while abroad.
+• Covers accidental death or injury while traveling

 4. Accidental Death and Dismemberment (AD&D) Insurance